The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 enlargement process;

-13. The Summit should acknowledge the Council of Europe’s contribution
+13. The summit should acknowledge the Council of Europe’s contribution

 to global governance and encourage the Organisation to project its